ryunp/js-closure-abuse/README.md

     for(i=0; i < queue.length; i++)
        setTimeout( this.show.bind(this, el, queue[i]), delay * i );

+Replaced play() with show() for my example.
 Main.js has the investigation diary (thought process) located after code.

 Also, a working demo: [JSFiddle](https://jsfiddle.net/ryunp/8nyq969t/1/)